 Type and amount of funding received prior to the application of the President’s Diversity Dissertation Fellowship

-Recipients of the President’s Diversity Dissertation Fellowship will be notified directly by the University Graduate School via their university email address and certified US mail.
+Recipients of the President’s Diversity Dissertation Fellowship will be notified directly by the University Graduate School via their university email address.
 Those who are not awarded Fellowships will also be notified by the University Graduate School.

 The department will encourage the student to participate in University Graduate School mentoring activities through the Graduate Mentoring Center that are both relevant and appropriate to their career aspirations and will submit an annual report on behalf of the student, summarizing their progress towards the degree.

-Work-plan/timetable for completion of the doctoral degree and rationale why this fellowship year is needed
+- Work-plan/timetable for completion of the doctoral degree and rationale for needing this fellowship year